aneuhold/main-scripts/readme.md

 - `tb fpull` Will run `git fetch -a` then `git pull` in the current working directory.
 - `tb setup` Will setup the development environment according to the current working directory name.
 If settings have not been determined yet for the directory name, shell, or terminal, then it will inform you and won't do anything else.
 - `tb startup` Will run the startup script for the current system with no arguments
+- `tb scaffold [projectType] [projectName]` Will build the given project type with the given project name as a new folder in the current working directory named with the given `projectName`.

 ### 🏞 Flow for Writing New Commands